 The transformative power of AI in healthcare has piqued the interest of both the private and public sectors — triggering a spate of investment in the development of AI.
-Between 2011 and 2017, 121 health AI and machine-learning companies raised an estimated >US$2.7 billion (£2.23 billion) in 206 deals.
+Between 2011 and 2017, 121 health AI and machine-learning companies raised an estimated $2.7 billion (£2.23 billion) in 206 deals.
 In Silicon Valley, major players such as Google, Microsoft, and IBM continue to make significant investments in AI healthcare solutions, while the number of health-focused AI startups continues to steadily increase.
 According to McKinsey, big data and machine learning in medical research could generate up to US$100 billion (£82.48 billion) a year.

-In May 2018, the then Prime Minister Theresa May pledged to invest millions of pounds on a new AI strategy plan for early-stage cancer and chronic disease diagnosis — aiming to cut down the number of deaths from prostate, ovarian, lung, and bowel cancer by 10% within 15 years.
-In August 2019, meanwhile, Health Secretary Matt Hancock announced a £250 million investment to make the NHS a world leader in AI technology.
+In May 2018, the then British Prime Minister Theresa May pledged to invest millions of pounds on a new AI strategy plan for early-stage cancer and chronic disease diagnosis — aiming to cut down the number of deaths from prostate, ovarian, lung, and bowel cancer by 10% within 15 years.
+In August 2019, meanwhile, Health Secretary Matt Hancock announced a £250 million ($346 million) investment to make the NHS a world leader in AI technology.

-On the back of these investment drives, several AI-based companies have collaborated with UK universities and hospitals in pioneering schemes to optimise medical research and healthcare provision, including the aforementioned initiative involving DeepMind and Moorfields Eye Hospital.
+On the back of these investment drives, several AI-based companies have collaborated with UK universities and hospitals in pioneering schemes to optimize medical research and healthcare provision, including the aforementioned initiative involving DeepMind and Moorfields Eye Hospital.

 The challenges of AI integration in medical research